 Thankfully Mother Nature has some answers of her own!
 She has been busy the last few hundred million years formulating specific plants to provide the same benefits as drugs – the only difference being that there are virtually no side-effects.

 That’s not to say you can take any at random, no that is definitely not the case, in fact you have to be just as careful prescribing natural remedies during kidney disease as you do drugs.
-The only difference is, is that when you select the appropriate plant, the side-effects are always less than the pharmaceutical drugs counterpart.
+The only difference is that when you select the appropriate plant, the side-effects are always less than the pharmaceutical drugs counterpart.

 So What Are The Best Natural Treatment For People With Renal Failure Edema?